Read-The-Question/rtq-review/src/pages/md/papers/the-london-independent-girls-schools-consortium--11-plus--maths--2010--group-1.md

 *TODO::Draw the figure with a verticle line in middle of the figure and on the points where the triangle touch the middle horizontal line* rtq_abbr_md_add_drawing_ends

+The triangle is now split into 16 equal parts

 $
 \begin{aligned}